Join Our Team

 Working hours:

 Part-time, up to 15 hours on average per week, term-time.
-Some hours may need to be worked during vacations for training and student inductions.
-This role can be delivered flexibly around your studies and other commitments, though attendance at certain events and meetings will be expected.
+Some hours will need to be worked during vacations for training and student inductions.
+This role can be delivered flexibly around your studies and other commitments, though attendance at certain events and meetings necessary for success in the role will be expected.

 Support and training:

-You will receive thorough training, along with ongoing support through meetings with your line manager and mentoring.
+You will receive thorough training, along with ongoing support through meetings with your line manager.

 Successful candidates will be required to attend training on the following dates: